bobmayuze/CSCI_2963_Spring_2017/lab2.md

 **License for the Project I want to work on**
 ---

 I would like to work on the project called Borilliant Sis.
 It is a project base on Node.js with a module called phantomjs and cherrio.
 Phantomjs could help user to stimulate the process of vising a wabpage and login.
 Cherrio is a module for phrasing the html file into the data I want.
-The main user of the project would be me only so far, but it could be also used by other rpi students in the future.
+The main user of the project would be me only so far, but it could be also used by other rpi students in the future .

 **RCOS Table**